 Ross Synot OAM, JP, GCSJ

-Ross and Jan Synot have been actively supporting a range of Geelong’s charitable, community and sporting organisations for more than 50 years.
+Ross and Jan Synot have been actively supporting a range of Geelong’s charitable, community and sporting organisations for more than 50 years, and were instrumental in establishing Bravehearts in Geelong Est. 2011 to current.

 Ross was educated at the Geelong College, qualified as an accountant and joined the Grace McKellar Centre which became the passion of his life.
 Ross was instrumental in providing funding for the Bravehearts education team in Geelong, allowing Bravehearts to deliver personal safety programs for kindergarten and primary school children in the Geelong region.
 Ross has supported his community for many years and is an advisor for Geelong Community Foundation.

-In 2015 Ross was awarded the Meda (OAM) of the Order of Australia in recognition of his service to sport and to the community of Geelong.Read More
+In 2015 Ross was awarded the Medal (OAM) of the Order of Australia in recognition of his service to sport and to the community of Geelong, and Jan was awarded the Medal (OAM) in 2021 for her service to the arts, to the community, and to badminton.Read More